kylixs/hugebase/README.md

 The external libraries are SDL/SDL-ttf/SDL-image, BASS, ffmpeg, Lua.

-The codes are distributed under GPL 2.0.
+The codes are distributed under LGPL 2.0.